Our Useful Documents and Information

 Further details will be available in the ‘Welcome Pack’ that is sent to you before your child starts school.

-Transport is provided free by the home local authority for all pupils attending the school in line with its own home to school transport policy.
+Transport for some pupils is provided free by the home local authority for all pupils attending the school in line with its own home to school transport policy.
+Please contact your Local authority to discuss options.

 Religious Education and Collective Worship